Mosquitos can be more than an annoyance

 - Knowledge of the biology and ecology of target pests

 Many different types of equipment are available for applying a mosquito treatment.
 However, when doing an adulticide application a backpack blower/mister allows the pest controller to easily adjust the volume applied and move the nozzle quickly to direct treatment to targeted areas.
 It is crucial that this ‘mist’ application relies on circulated air from the blower, as well a larger droplets from the mister.
 These droplets are larger than those from a spray wand and tip (e.g. 6504 or X-8 etc.).
 This equipment also allows precise treatments that avoid drift to non-target areas.

 For excellent adult mosquito control results, use a residual contact insecticide, such as DEMAND Insecticide which will control adults at the time of the treatment.
+With the added bonus of being able to be srayed directly onto foliage.
 DEMAND will also provide residual control for up to 90 days outdoors due to the iCap encapsulation technology, protecting the active ingredient from degradation by environmental factors such as UV light and rain.

 It is both the knockdown and residual aspects of DEMAND that allows it to provide excellent control of mosquitoes.
 In order to provide A Life Uninterrupted for your customers we suggest that you offer a DEMAND mosquito spray as an add-on to your routine service calls.